Emotional and Spiritual Concerns at the End of Life

 I want to tell my story.

 People who are dying, or those who are losing a loved one, often want to go over the story of their life -- and their illness.
-The chaplain is there to let them tell their story, whether it's from the beginning or they just want to go over the diagnosis -- where they were when they heard it, what happened next -- a certain number of times.
+The chaplain is there to let them tell their story, whether it's from the beginning or they just want to go over the diagnosis -- where they were when they heard it, what happened next -- any number of times.